mparno/fenics-web/source/download/index.rst

 Installation from conda packages
 ********************************

-Wheter you are already using the Anaconda_ Python distribution from Continuum Analytics or just their conda_ package manager in Linux you can already install FEniCS precompiled binaries.
+Whether you are already using the Anaconda_ Python distribution from Continuum Analytics or just their conda_ package manager in Linux you can already install FEniCS precompiled binaries.
 They are not part of the official Anaconda installation but they can be downloaded from a binstar_ channel::